mmillar-bolis/MDunmeris/index.md

 All items within the *Documents* directory already contain this style element with a reference to the loose ttf font.
 They are ready for editing or viewing from a local markdown renderer, provided the font folder is kept with them.

+All one really needs to get started, however, is [this handy template](https://github.com/mmillar-bolis/MDunmeris/releases/tag/0.0.0.0)!

 ---

 ## About This Font